EnduranceCode/JavaCourseraDuke/README.md

 ### Week 2

-The code written for this project during the second week of this course curriculum is stored in the branch [course3/week2/unfolding-maps](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course3/week2/unfolding-maps).
+The code written for this project during the second week of this course curriculum is stored in the folder [C03W02-unfolding-maps](./C03W02-unfolding-maps) of this repository.